idossha/TI-CSC_loader/README.md

 ### Overview

 The TI-CSC Toolbox is designed for researchers and engineers involved in Temporal Interference (TI) stimulation.
 This CLI-based toolbox facilitates the optimization of montages and the analysis of unipolar and bipolar montages.
-All dependencies are preinstalled & configured using docker, to facilitate easy of use and collaboration.
+All dependencies are preinstalled & configured using docker, to facilitate ease of use and collaboration.

 ### Container Contents